 The safety and protection software on your systems is always good to have.
 However, they do interfere with safe programs at times.
 And, Terraria is entirely safe for your PC to run.

 However, there are situations where your antivirus or firewall may start treating the game as harmful software and stop it from doing what it’s supposed to.
 Such cases will slow down the performance significantly.
 Try to create exceptions in your firewall and antivirus for Terraria and see if that might fix the problem.

-If your game continues to crash or lag, then you should consider putting your game on high priority.
-It can improve the performance of the game and solve the crashing problems as well.
-You can do that by launching your task manager, going into the ‘Details’ tab, right-click on ‘Terraria.exe,’ then go to the ‘Set Priority and set it to High.
+If your game continues to crash or lag, you should consider prioritizing your game.
+It can improve the game’s performance and solve crashing problems.
+You can do that by launching your task manager, going into the ‘Details’ tab, right-clicking on ‘Terraria.exe,’ then going to the ‘Set Priority and setting it to High.
 This should make your game run a lot smoother.